Sector: PR and Marketing

 How did you get to where you are today?

-After moving to the city of Leeds for university, in my third year I took the decision to take a year out in industry, where I was lucky enough to have the opportunity to work for local Middlesbrough engineering company, Intelect.
+After enjoying a marketing module that I completed in my business course, I took the plunge and moved to the city of Leeds for university.
+In my third year, I realised that I still had no experience in career I was signing myself up too, so I made the decision to take a year out in industry, where I was lucky enough to have the opportunity to work for local Middlesbrough engineering company, Intelect.

 What struggles or obstacles did you face along the way?

 As someone who comes from a close-knit family, I have always been lucky enough to have a strong support network, and I have always been motivated by the fact that I can achieve anything if I put mind to it.
 I did well at school, however I never really knew what I wanted to do as a career, and like everyone else I was pushed down the University route.
 Things like apprenticeships were never promoted when I was at school, and looking back now, it’s definitely an option I would have gone for, had it been more visible.

 When I entered the working world, I found myself in industries that were highly male dominated, and I often found myself in situations where I was the only woman in the room, and the only young person too.
 This always brought with it a lot of self-doubt and imposter syndrome, and I often found it daunting to put my thoughts and opinions across, through the fear of being disregarded.